ivanitlearning/AWS-Associate-Courses/README.md

 * Encrypted in transit with SQS and any clients.

 Access to a queue is based on identity policies or a queue policy.
 Queue policies only can allow access from an outside account.
 This is a resource policy.

+**Comparison with Amazon MQ:**

+**Q: When should I use Amazon MQ vs. Amazon SQS and SNS?**

+Amazon MQ, [Amazon SQS](https://aws.amazon.com/sqs/), and [Amazon SNS](https://aws.amazon.com/sns/) are messaging services that are suitable for anyone from startups to enterprises.
+If you're using messaging with existing applications, and want to move your messaging to the cloud quickly and easily, we recommend you consider Amazon MQ.
+It supports **industry-standard APIs and protocols** so you can switch from any standards-based message broker to Amazon MQ **without rewriting the messaging code** in your applications.
+If you are building **brand new applications** in the cloud, we recommend you **consider Amazon SQS and Amazon SNS**.
+Amazon SQS and SNS are lightweight, fully managed message queue and topic services that scale almost infinitely and provide simple, easy-to-use APIs.
+You can use Amazon SQS and SNS to decouple and scale microservices, distributed systems, and serverless applications, and improve reliability.

 ### 1.13.9.
 Kinesis